Zistack/Satisfactory-Optimizer/README.md

    The "clock_speed_setting" reports the clock speed that all machines should be set to, if the machine supports overclocking.
    The optimizer underclocks all machines uniformly when a fractional number of machines would have been required.
+   If this field is not present, then the clock speed used for those machines is 100%.

    The "somersloops_slotted_per_machine" reports what it says it reports.
    If this field is not present, then that means that no somersloops should be slotted for this set of machines.

+   If there is only one configuration, then these fields may instead be found directly in the recipe entry in place of the "configurations" entry.

  * "power consumption": Real